 Without adding wire mesh, your dog will simply walk under or through the horizontal rails of the fence.
 So consider adding it as a mandatory step.

-There are three categories of wire mesh one can choose for a split rail dog fence.
+There are three categories of wire mesh one can choose for a split rail fences used for dogs.
 Furthermore, all three have options in regards to height, the size of the holes in the mesh and color options.

 Split rail dog fence comes in 2 rail and 3 rail options.
 2 rail options measure in at 36″ tall and is perfect for smaller dog breeds.
 The 3 rail version is 48″ tall and accommodates most dog breeds.